romainsacchi/carculator/docs/validity.rst

-The `curb mass` returned by ``carculator`` is plotted against manufacturers' data, per vehicle size class and powertrain technology.
+The `curb mass` returned by ``carculator`` for the year 2010 and 2017 is further calibrated against manufacturers' data, per vehicle size class and powertrain technology.
-To do so, we use the car database Car2db (https://car2db.com/) and load all car trims produced after 2013 (21,383 vehicles).
+For example, we use the car database Car2db (https://car2db.com/) and load all the vehicles produced between 2015 and 2019 (11,500+ vehicles) to do the curb mass calibration for 2017 vehicles.
+The same exercise is done with vehicles between 2008 and 2012 to calibrate the curb mass of given by carculator for vehicles in 2010.

 .. image:: https://github.com/romainsacchi/carculator/raw/master/docs/mass_comparison.png